luna/luna-book/interface.md

 Code Editor <span class="uiref">3</span> is a powerful text editor.
 It allows you to edit the textual Luna representation and source code of other languages.
 It is integrated with the Visual Editor – whenever you modify the code, the data flow graph updates.
 It works the other way around too – every graph modification updates the code.

 #### Data View <comingsoon>coming soon</comingsoon>
 Data View <span class="uiref">4</span> is a data visualization and manipulation toolkit.
 It provides processing utilities highly tailored for a particular data type.
 You can switch between available visualizations and manipulators or [define your own](dummy.md).
-Note that in the current release, the Data View is available only within the Visual Editor.
-It would be available as separate tool soon.

 #### Project view
 Project View <span class="uiref">5</span>is a list of modules in current Luna project.
 You will learn more about modules in the [Modules and libraries](dummy.md) chapter.